ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 - Schedule posts in the future
 - Allow people to post without giving them admin access to the Mastodon account
-- Keep track of old posts (closed issues)
+- Have a clear picture of queued posts (both future and past)
 - Modify scheduled posts
 - Use issue templates to create post templates
 - Post from anywhere with an Internet connection (no R setup required)